davecom/SwiftGraph/README.md

 * Inserting an edge by vertex indices is much faster than inserting an edge by vertex objects that need to have their indices looked up
 * Generally, looking for the index of a vertex is O(n) time, with n being the number of vertices in the graph
 * SwiftGraph includes the functions `bfs()` and `dfs()` for finding a route between one vertex and another in a graph
-* The impelementation of djikstra's algorithm in `djikstra()` does not use a priority queue at this time, so it's quite slow
+* The impelementation of dijkstra's algorithm in `dijkstra()` does not use a priority queue at this time, so it's quite slow
 * Is the sample program (Nine Tails) beachballing and taking a few seconds to load for you?
 Edit the Run scheme to be Release instead of Debug

 ## Documentation